-The Alabama Newborn Screening Program, in collaboration with birthing hospitals and other health-care providers, screens for 28 of 29 disorders recommended by the March of Dimes for approximately 64,000 babies born annually.
-The final test, Tyrosinemia I, is expected to be added to the panel in January of 2010.
-The NSP began testing newborns for cystic fibrosis in April 2008 and has identified 24 infants who will benefit from early diagnosis and treatment.
-Each year, approximately 100-120 infants are identified with certain metabolic or other inherited disorders that are not otherwise apparent at birth.
+The Alabama Newborn Screening Program, in collaboration with birthing hospitals and other health-care providers, screens for 28 of 29 primary disorders recommended by the March of Dimes for approximately 60,000 babies born annually.
+The NSP began testing newborns for cystic fibrosis in April 2008 and to date has identified 35 infants who will benefit from early diagnosis and treatment.
+Through November 2010, there have been 96 infants identified with metabolic or other inherited disorders.
 All newborns identified with a disorder through the NSP have access to a diagnostic evaluation through medical specialists throughout the state.
 These consultants work closely with the primary care provider in determining needed tests and development of a treatment plan when necessary.
 A satisfactory or valid newborn screening specimen is most important.
-The NSP has implemented measures to address concerns and issues surrounding unsatisfactory samples.
-Along with the Alabama Hospital Association, the NSP has encouraged hospitals to designate a newborn screening coordinator, a primary contact for newborn screening issues at their facility.
-The NSP also provided a detailed quarterly report that allows hospitals to monitor their unsatisfactory rates.
-In addition, the NSP held a one-day conference in August 2009 for hospital coordinators to convene and discuss best practices regarding collection, storage and handling of specimens.
-Attendees were able to tour the state laboratory and hear presentations on follow-up, metabolic disorders and hearing screening.
-Forty-nine of 54 birthing hospitals attended.
-Three hospitals received awards for meeting the state standard of a five percent or below unsatisfactory rate over a six month period for their facility.
+The program's Nurse Educator works with providers to improve specimen collection rates and provide training on NBS issues.
+The NSP also provides hospitals with a detailed monthly report that allows them to monitor their unsatisfactory rates.
 The NSP maintains an active advisory board whose members include health care professionals, public health professionals, and a parent advocate.
-This group has most recently addressed issues related to the timing of specimen collections for infants in the neonatal intensive care unit.